SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 REPP is designed atop of the HTTP protocol, both are an application layer protocol with their own status- and result codes.
+All request endpoints described in (#command-mapping) MUST return the specified HTTP status for successful HTTP requests.
+The HTTP status code that must be returned for an unsuccessful request is not specified in this document, the full set of status code is defined in [@!RFC2616, section 10].

 The value of an EPP result code and HTTP status code MUST remain independent of each other.
 E.g. an EPP message containing a result code indicating an error in the EPP protocol layer, may be contained in the message body of a HTTP response using status code 200.
 An HTTP response using an error status code MAY not contain an EPP message body containing an EPP result code.